Available to stream & download

 We maintain our equilibrium - from one moment to the next - by keeping our center of mass over our base of support via the physiological action of spontaneous oppositional movement.
 As one part of ourselves moves forward, another part moves backward.
 This dynamic is so crucial to healthy, well-organized movement that when our counterbalancing mechanisms are inhibited, stress is placed on the musculature, and comfort and ease of movement are compromised.

-This program presents the principle of oppositional movement in different orientations than the first Principle of Oppositional Movement workshop.
-Awareness Through Movement and Functional Integration will be used to evoke the re-organizing effect of oppositional movement and is considered a follow-up to that workshop.
-Regain access to your own endowment of counterbalance within action and learn how to use the same principles to increase the potency of their Functional Integration lessons.
+This program presents the principle of oppositional movement in orientations that differ from those of the first workshop on the Principle of Oppositional Movement.
+Throughout the course, David Zemach-Bersin and Olena Nitefor present Awareness Through Movement lessons and Functional Integration demonstrations to evoke the reorganizing effect of oppositional movement.
+Regain access to your own endowment of counterbalance, within action, and learn how to use the same principles to increase the potency of their Functional Integration lessons.
+This program is considered a follow-up to The Principle of Optional Moment I.

 Program includes lifetime access to: